Ira-bits/DAA-Assignment-2/ANALYSIS.md

 ### Running time w.r.t number of points

-The algorithms takes `O(n^3)` time to run, where n is the number of points.
+The algorithm takes `O(n^3)` time to run, where n is the number of points.
 This is illustrated by the plot shown below.

 ![time-analysis](../time.png)